fatcatt316/spreedly_airlines/README.md

 # 🛩Joe's Discount Aeroplane Travel
 ## _You Get What You Pay For©_

-The goal of this app was to become more familiar with the [Spreedly API](https://docs.spreedly.com) and what's going on under the hood there.
+The goal of this app was to become more familiar with the [Spreedly API](https://docs.spreedly.com) and get a better feeling of what our customers go through.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->